FREQUENTLY ASKED QUESTIONS

 A: If you are unable to cancel certain contracts such as gym memberships during this time, we encourage you to file a complaint with the Federal Trade Commission.
 You can file it online or call 1-877-FTC-HELP.

-Q: How do I get a COVID-19 test in San Antonio?
+Q: How do I get a COVID-19 test or vaccine in San Antonio?

-A: If you are exhibting symptoms of COVID-19, contact your primary care doctor if you have health insurance.
-If you do not have health insurance, contact the San Antonio Metro Health Department who manage testing and testing facilities in San Antonio.
+A: If you are exhibting symptoms of COVID-19 or would like to get a COVID-19 vaccine or booster, contact your primary care doctor or visit www.covid.gov.
+If you do not have health insurance, contact the San Antonio Metro Health Department who manage testing and vaccination facilities in San Antonio.

 Q: What if I am a victim of Domestic Violence in San Antonio while social distancing?